rubyonjets/jets-docs/_docs/events/kinesis.md

     }
     $

+## Create Stream Example

+Here's an example of creating a kinesis stream via the CLI:

+    aws kinesis create-stream --stream-name my-stream --shard-count 1

 ## Send Test Data

 Here's an example of sending the data.
 Note, you have to base64 encode the payload data.